godatadriven/godatadriven-blog/content/variable-selection.md

 ## Linear Algrebra/Regression Primer

 Warning, this document is heavy on math.
-In this document I've assumed that you have some basic linear algebra knowledge.
+In this document I've assumed that you have some remembrance of college level linear algebra.
 The following equations should feel readable to you:

-\\[\begin{aligned}
+\begin{aligned}
 M_x & = I_n - X(X'X)^{-1}X' \\\
 M_x X & = I_nX - X(X'X)^{-1}X'X \\\
 & = X - XI_n\\\
 & = 0
-\end{aligned}\\]
+\end{aligned}

 From statistics you should hopyfully feel familiar with the following: